raspiblitz/raspiblitz-docs/docs/faq/faq.md

 #### Snapshotting the Blockchain

-BTRFS comes with a build in snapshot feature - that means that your RaspiBlitz can make every day a backup of the blockchain data and if a blockchain corruption occurs (example thru a power outage) there is no need to sync the complete chain again.
+BTRFS comes with a build in snapshot feature - that means that your RaspiBlitz creates a backup of the blockchain data every day and if a blockchain corruption occurs (for example through a power outage) there is no need to sync the complete chain again.
 Just switch back to the last backup state and quickly sync up from there.
 On BTRFS such backups can be done as snapshots that dont need much more space on the drive and are quickly done - no need to buy a bigger SSD or wait for copying over 200GB.

 #### How do I use BTRFS on RaspiBlitz?